abatkins/simanPy/README.md

 This project is still under active development.
 Please create an issue for bugs.

+## Dependencies
-Note: User must have SIMAN installed on the machine.
+* Must have SIMAN installed on the machine.
+* Python 3

 ## Getting Started